How a 'no closing costs' refinance works

 The big plus with avoiding closing costs is that you might get yourself into a new mortgage without delay, even if — in today's COVID-19 economy — it would be hard for you to scrape together the cash to pay the fees at closing.

-Rates on 30-year fixed-rate mortgages are averaging an unbelievable 2.67%, according to Freddie Mac, and you can find even lower rates if you shop around.
-One of America's largest home lenders, United Wholesale Mortgage, continues to advertise a 30-year loan available for refinances with rates starting at 1.999%.
+Low rates are still out there, but you may have to shop around to find them.
+One of America's largest home lenders, United Wholesale Mortgage, continues to advertise a 30-year fixed-rate mortgage available for refinances with rates starting at 1.999%.

 A homeowner who's able to hook a low rate shouldn't focus too much on closing costs, says Grant Moon, CEO and founder of the mortgage fintech firm Home Captain.